 Now you’ve got your tank and equipment, it’s time for the fun part…setting up your turtle tank.

-1. If you’re adding a substrate and decor items like rocks or driftwood, add the substrate first then place the other items on top of it.
+1. If you’re adding a substrate and decor items like rocks or driftwood, add the substrate first then place the other items on top.

 3. Dose the water with a fish-safe dechlorinator to remove any chlorine and chloramine.